PelionIoT/distro-pelion-edge/README.md

 The option `--install` is required when the script is executed manually in clear docker container, otherwise it will fail due to missing build dependencies.

+To provide  build  dependency  use  `--deps`  switch.
+This  will  create  build dependencies  and  put  into local apt repository.
+This is enabled by default if not build/source/tar is set.

 ## Generating tar archives